shinsoj/techart/albedo_chart/albedo_chart.md

 This math section is only to show how it actually works.

-Here are formulas to convert between color spaces:
+Here are formulas to convert between color spaces (a simplified approximation which should give good enough results in most cases):
 ```
 sRGB = ((Linear RGB / 255) ^ 0.4545) * 255
 Linear RGB = ((sRGB / 255) ^ 2.2) * 255